In nearly fifty New Testament passages, God is associated with grace. This article explores why is God a God of grace.

-In addition to the above mentioned general grace of God’s provision and help (2 Cor 9:8; 12:9), the New Testament refers to a special grace brought by Jesus Christ (John 1:14-17) and given to those that the Father has drawn to become Jesus’ disciples (John 6:44).
-They have been called and chosen by grace – without any merit of their own.
-It is a free and undeserved gift (Rom 11:5-6) and involves unmerited pardon and a way to salvation through transformation by divine love, imparted through the Holy Spirit, which is free for the asking (Tit 3:4-7).
+It appears from both experience and scripture that some people are more spiritually inclined than the majority.
+Perhaps those the Father has drawn or called to become Jesus’ followers and disciples (John 6:44).
+This being “chosen” – or helped to choose God’s way – occurs by grace, without any merit of the individual involved.
+It is a free and unearned gift (Rom 11:5-6) and involves an opportunity to embark on a way to salvation through transformation by divine love, imparted through the Holy Spirit, which is free for the asking (Rom.
+5:5; Tit 3:4-7).

 The message of the gospel

-God’s intervention in the lives of those who are being called to discipleship
+God’s intervention in the lives of those who are called to discipleship

 Response to God’s call